ccxt/ccxt/wiki/Manual.md

 - `side`, a string literal for the direction of your order, `buy` or `sell`.
 When you place a buy order you give quote currency and receive base currency.
 For example, buying `BTC/USD` means that you will receive bitcoins for your dollars.
 When you are selling `BTC/USD` the outcome is the opposite and you receive dollars for your bitcoins.
 - `type`, a string literal type of order, **ccxt currently unifies `market` and `limit` orders only**, see #custom-order-params and #other-order-types
 - `amount`, how much of currency you want to trade.
 This usually refers to base currency of the trading pair symbol, though some exchanges require the amount in quote currency and a few of them require base or quote amount depending on the side of the order.
 See their API docs for details.
-- `price`, how much quote currency you are willing to pay for a trade lot of base currency (for limit orders only)
+- `price`, how much quote currency you are willing to pay for a trade lot of base currency (ignored in market orders)

 A successful call to a unified method for placing market or limit orders returns the unified [order structure](#order-structure).